swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 These both need to be character strings (or [strings](reference.html#string) for short), so we put them in quotes.

-When we are finished typing and press Shift+Enter, the notebook runs our command.
 Since we haven't told it to do anything else with the function's output, the notebook displays it.
 In this case,